busterbenson/public/Codex.md

 ### On the purpose of life
 1. We don't have a purpose given to us, but we are allowed to make one up
-2. My meta-purpose is to increase quality time (with myself, with others, and with my interests)
+2. My meta-purpose is to enjoy quality time (with myself, with others, and with my interests)
 3. The best strategy to increase quality time: weaken the circumstances that hinder quality time, and strengthen the circumstances that encourage quality time
 4. He who dies having experienced the most quality time wins